Contraceptive recalled for potentially causing unexpected pregnancy

-TOPEKA (KSNT) – National officials are warning the public of a recall involving two lots of contraceptive over concerns of an increased risk of pregnancy while using the product.
+TOPEKA (KSNT) – National officials are warning the public of a recall involving two lots of contraceptives over concerns of an increased risk of pregnancy while using the product.

 The U.S. Food & Drug Administration (FDA) announced Monday that Lupin Pharmaceuticals Inc. is recalling Tydemy, an estrogen/progestin oral contraceptive used to prevent pregnancy.